 Residence and Quality of Work

-- 2.000 GPA in all GERMAN courses and all major courses
+- 2.000 GPA in all COM ARTS and major courses

-Students may declare Honors in the Major in consultation with a Communication Arts undergraduate advisor.
+Students may apply to pursue Honors in the Communication Arts major in consultation with a Communication Arts undergraduate advisor.
 To be accepted students must have:

 University Degree Requirements